playcanvas/developer.playcanvas.com/content/en/user-manual/api/project-archive.md

 ## Description

 This will allow you to download a zip archive of your entire project.
 You can import that archive from your Projects Dashboard to create a new Project from that archive.
 More about importing projects [here][3].
-You need an Organization plan to be able to download a project archive.

 The request will start an archive job and the job details will be returned in the response.
 You can [poll the job by id][2] until its status is either 'complete' or 'error'.
 When the job is done, it's data will contain a URL to download the project archive.